Analysis of a State Changing Supersoft X-ray Source in M31: Models

 Consider a case, when its accretion rate places a white dwarf near the lower end of the steady-burning region, or just below it.
 In this case, nuclear burning may be episodic.
 During and just after nuclear-burning episodes, the emission is dominated by soft emission.
 As the white dwarf cools, however, it becomes less luminous and the emission is dominated by accretion.
 Although at high rates of accretion, the emission is expected to be softer than typical for low-accretion-rate white dwarfs, such as cataclysmic variables, it can nevertheless be harder than typical of SSSs \citep[e.g.,][]{Pop, Pat}.
 Thus, the source could appear to be quasisoft or hard.
 If the donor is a giant or a Roche-lobe filling star in a circular orbit, the accretion rate should could continue to be high.
 The source will continue to be detected as a harder source.
 Nuclear burning episodes occurring at intervals ranging from months to decades would make the source more luminous and detectable as an SSS.

-The points made above about the quasi-steady nuclear burning white dwarf model are illustrated in Figure 7.
-The figure is a plot of $k\, T$ vs. the logarithm of bolometric luminosity, LOG[L] for various quasi-steady nuclear burning white dwarfs (green points) along with the r1-25 spectra (black, blue, and red points).
-The solid and open black points represent the XSPEC spectral fits of r1-25.
+The points made above about the quasi-steady nuclear burning white dwarf model are illustrated in Figure 4.
+The figure is a plot of $k\, T$ vs. the logarithm of bolometric luminosity, LOG[L] for various quasi-steady nuclear burning white dwarfs (green points) along with the r1-25 spectra (black and blue points).
+The points represent the XSPEC spectral fits of r1-25 shown in Table 2.
 The solid black points represent the fits where we assume L$_X$ = L. The X-ray luminosity, however, is not equivalent to the bolometric luminosity.
-We assume that the X-ray luminosity represents, at a minimum, a quarter of the bolometric luminosity.
-Thus, we plot the open black circles which represent XSPEC fits assuming L$_X$ = $0.25 L$.
-However, as noted in $\S$3.2, these spectral fits are estimates.
-For this reason, we point out that the XSPEC results are more reliable.
-In fact, the error bars are so large for the {\tt pimms} results that they cover most of the plot.
-The {\tt pimms} uncertainties are excluded for this reason.
-The plot clearly indicates that the quasi-steady nuclear burning white dwarf model does not fit r1-25, as the data are to hard and/or dim to fit the model.
-That is, no XSPEC points and only one of the {\tt pimms} points fall in the range of quasi-steady nuclear burning.
+We assume that the X-ray luminosity represents, at least a quarter of the bolometric luminosity.
+Thus, we plot the open blue circles which represent XSPEC fits assuming L$_X$ = $0.25L$.
+The plot clearly indicates that the quasi-steady nuclear burning white dwarf model does not fit r1-25, as the data are too hard and/or dim to fit the model.
+That is, none of the XSPEC points fall in the range of quasi-steady nuclear burning white dwarf.